 You can set up payment getaways using a membership plugin such as MemberPress integrated with SendOwl and your email service provider.
 You will also need a good hosting provider such as Bluehost to host your website.
-A Dedicated hosting is preferred since high quality photos take up quite a space.
+Dedicated hosting is preferred since high-quality photos take up quite a space.

 8. Graphics and Templates.

 This is great for graphic designers.
 You can sell.PSD files, PowerPoint themes, icon packs, etc. If you are an artist, you can also sell your own illustrations and artworks.

 Demand for high-quality social media and Pinterest graphics and templates is increasing as the world gets visual in its content marketing.
 If you’ve mastered Canva and PicMonkey you can create Canva templates and start selling them for a few bucks.

 Unlike the other types of digital products, professional services are quite demanding as they are not set-and-forget types of products.
 Your skills are needed for every order that you process.
 Some of the services you can offer include:

 - Teaching English Online